usexfg/COLD-DAO/README.md

-# COLD : Fango's DeFi Banking Desk & Asset Laboratory
+# COLD : Fango's DeFi Banking Suite & Asset Laboratory

  **C**ertificate **O**f **L**edger **D**eposits

- The purpose of *COLD* DeFi Banking Desk is to create an in-house interest market for XFG deposit yield.
+ The purpose of *COLD* DeFi Banking Suite is to create an in-house interest market for XFG deposit yield.
  Allowing multiple off-chain assets to serve as interest for time-locked XFG ledger deposits-  while simultaneously preserving Fango's fixed supply & sound money principals.

-Below is a staging list of details on all off-chain asset(s) offered as payment options by COLD DeFi Banking Desk for interest on XFG deposits.
+Below is a staging list of details on all off-chain asset(s) offered as payment options by COLD DeFi Banking Suite for interest on XFG deposits.

 -----------------------------------------------------------